-A Comparison of Pre-Colored Polymers v.
-Masterbatches for Medical Applications
+A Comparison of Pre-Colored Polymers & Masterbatches for Medical Applications

 Colored polymer components provide functionality and aesthetics in medical applications.
 Colors are used to differentiate product type, size, or model.
-Certain colors convey meaning, such as reds or yellows for warning notification.
+Additionally, certain colors can convey meaning, such as reds or yellows for warning notifications.

-Colored polymer components can be produced from masterbatches (blended into natural polymer prior to molding or extruding) or pre-colored polymers.
+Colored polymer components can be produced from masterbatch or pre-colored polymers.

-Masterbatches provide an economical solution for long manufacturing runs of high volume parts.
+Masterbatches are highly loaded compounds that are blended, or "let-down", into natural polymer prior to molding or extrusion.
+They provide an economical solution for long manufacturing runs of high volume parts.
 Sufficient setup time is required to ensure the concentrate is properly blended prior to and during the melt processing phase to achieve the desired color consistency from part-to-part.
-This investment may be offset by the economies gained from using a high proportion of unmodified polymer at a reduced price.
+This investment may be offset by the economic gain from using a higher proportion of unmodified polymer at a lower cost.

 The use of masterbatches however, can present several challenges.
-Metering un-dried masterbatches into hygroscopic resin may impart additional water; otherwise resulting in an undesirable appearance and or processing and performance issues.
-Also, masterbatches require additional handling that is inconsistent with the natural polymer to which it is added; subsequently resulting in potential production variability.
+Metering un-dried masterbatches into hygroscopic resin may impart additional moisture, which could result in an undesirable appearance, processing issues, and/or performance issues.
+Masterbatches also require additional handling during the blending step which could result in potential production variability.
 Concentrate pellets are also denser than the natural polymer pellets and tend to sift downward in the hopper, often leading to variable loading levels and color drifts throughout a production run.
 Although using color metering weigh feeders can minimize variation, it also requires additional equipment and production controls.
 This in turn, reduces the potential cost savings for short production runs.

-Pre-colored compounds are highly reliable and reproducible, which is the hallmark of medical device manufacturing and increasingly a requirement for regulatory compliance.
-The primary reasons pre-colored polymers are chosen over masterbatch/resin mixtures include:
+Pre-colored compounds are highly reliable and reproducible, which is critical in medical device manufacturing and increasingly a requirement for regulatory compliance.
+The primary reasons pre-colored polymers are chosen over masterbatch/ resin mixtures include: